Skip to content

 Warning

-Before jumping into adding custom fields, take a close look at the existing set of fields in the metadata schema, and especially the subjects field, which can be extended with terms from external vocabularies that might already exist.
+Before jumping into adding custom fields, take a close look at the optional fields as well as the default set of fields in the metadata schema.
+For example, the subjects field can be extended with terms from external vocabularies instead of creating custom fields.

 Configuration